Wallangarra, Queensland: Attractions

 Wallangarra is situated on the picturesque Granite Belt, and is bounded by Sundown National Park to the West and Girraween National Park to the East.

-Beehive Dam

 Beehive Dam is 5 km north of the town.
 It is a popular fishing spot as it is stocked with golden perch, Murray cod and silver perch by the Jennings Wallangarra Fishing Club.

 Notable former residents

 Rugby league legend Billy Moore lived in Wallangarra as a child.
 He is best known for playing for the North Sydney Bears and the Queensland State of Origin team.
 He was born in Tenterfield, New South Wales as this was the closest hospital.